 Spinal cord injuries, including paraplegia and quadriplegia, can be caused by a variety of activities and incidents.
 Remember Christopher Reeve aka Superman who fell of his horse and became a quadriplegic.
 More commonly car, work and other sports accidents are the cause of these devastating and life altering injuries.
 Some spinal cord injuries can be temporary and will benefit from rehabilitation.
 Serious injuries result in permanent paralysis from the fracture site down.

 Spinal Cord and Brain injuries are more then likely to be catastrophic life changing events, leading to long-term health problems that are a result of the paralysis.
 Any and all treatment of these effects will likely cost astronomic sums of money.
 Without a doubt, anyone experiencing a spinal cord or brain injury as a result of some one else’s negligence or bad conduct should seek the competent representation of The Law Firm of Ford and Laurel to help them achieve financial security to cover the high cost of treatment, and compensate the victim for the trauma and lasting effects of their injuries.

 Only about half of the people affected by spinal cord injuries have enough coverage through private medical insurance.
 Don’t fight the Insurance companies, Hospital and other medical providers by yourself.

 If you or a loved one has been the victim of an accident and have suffered Spinal Cord Damages and or Brain Injuries, call us today for a Free confidential consultation about your case.

-To find out how much you can expect to receive if you succeed in your claim, contact the personal injury attorneys at Ford & Laurel.
-Arrange for a free case evaluation with a member of our legal team today!
+To find out how much you can expect to receive if you succeed in your claim, contact the personal injury attorney at Ford & Laurel.
+Arrange for a free case evaluation with Sandra today!

 Articles about Brain Injuries: